ec363/fpcountr/README.md

-## FPCountR: Fluorescence protein counting in microplate readers
+## FPCountR: Fluorescent protein calibration for plate readers

 The R package **FPCountR** enables the calibration of microplate readers using fluorescent protein calibrants.
 This enables users to monitor cellular fluorescent protein expression in absolute units.